M.S. in Industrial Engineering

 The M.S. program in industrial engineering is built on a core designed to provide breadth of experience in systems modeling, analysis, and applications common in industrial engineering and operations analysis.

-Building upon this common foundation, the student constructs a specialization in one of the following six areas:
+Building upon this common foundation, the student constructs a concentration in one of the following five areas:

 - General option